Savage Club

-The Savage Club, founded in 1857, is a gentlemen's club in London, named after the poet, Richard Savage.
+The Savage Club, founded in 1857, is a gentlemen's club in London, named after the poet Richard Savage.
 Members are drawn from the fields of art, drama, law, literature, music or science.

 History

+Founding

 The founding meeting of the Savage Club took place on 12 October 1857, at the Crown Tavern, Vinegar Yard, Drury Lane, after a letter by pro tempore honorary secretary George Augustus Sala was sent to prospective members.
 The letter advised it would be 'a meeting of gentlemen connected with literature and the fine arts, and warmly interested in the promotion of Christian knowledge, and the sale of exciseable liquors' with a view to 'forming a social society or club'.
-The inaugural gathering would also decide upon the new association's 'suitable designation'.Around 20 attended the first meeting including William Brough, Robert Brough, Leicester Silk Buckingham, John Deffett Francis, Gustav von Franck, Bill Hale, Sala, Dr G. L. Strauss and William Bernhardt Tegetmeier.
+The inaugural gathering would also decide upon the new association's 'suitable designation'.Around 20 attended the first meeting, including William Brough, Robert Brough, Leicester Silk Buckingham, John Deffett Francis, Gustav von Franck, William Bernhardt Tegetmeier, and Gustave Louis Maurice Strauss.

-Andrew Halliday, joint honorary secretary in 1858, and later club president, wrote in his 1867 anthology, of how the 'suitable designation' was determined:
+Andrew Halliday, joint honorary secretary in 1858, and later club president, wrote in his 1867 anthology of how the 'suitable designation' was determined:

+Character

 Many of the original members were drawn from the ranks of bohemian journalists and writers for The Illustrated London News who considered themselves unlikely to be accepted into the older, arts related Garrick Club, but, within two decades, the Savage Club itself had become 'almost respectable'.
-The early requirement - 'a working man in literature or art' - was soon broadened to include musicians, and the club's first piano was hired in 1871, prompting Halliday to tell another member 'Hang your piano... it's ruining the Club'.
+The early requirement – 'a working man in literature or art' – was soon broadened to include musicians, and the club's first piano was hired in 1871, prompting Halliday to tell another member 'Hang your piano... it's ruining the Club'.
 An associated Masonic lodge was established in 1887.

+Premises

+The club moved from its original home at the Crown Tavern, the next year to the Nell Gwynne Tavern.
+In 1863 it moved to Gordon's Hotel in Covent Garden, then to 6–7 Adelphi Terrace, later to 9 Fitzmaurice Place, Berkeley Square, London W1, and, from 1936 to the end of 1963, Carlton House Terrace in St James's (previously the home of the Conservative statesman Lord Curzon).
+In 1990, the club moved to a room within the National Liberal Club at 1 Whitehall Place, London SW1, and in 2025 the club opened at dedicated premises at 27 Great Queen Street, London WC2, back in Covent Garden.